River City Youth Collective

 formerly youth services

-River City Youth Collective (RCYC) (now located at 1022 MLK Blvd.
-Chattanooga) programs are available to youth and young adults ages 14-24 who are aging out of foster care, have a history of being in or at risk of being placed in state custody, or who have experienced childhood physical/sexual abuse or neglect.
+Located at 1022 E. MLK Blvd in Chattanooga, River City Youth Collective (RCYC) programs are available to youth and young adults ages 14-24 who are aging out of foster care, have a history of being in or at risk of being placed in state custody, or who have experienced childhood physical/sexual abuse or neglect.
 The programs include:

 · Life Skills Education (LSE) utilizing the Casey Life Skills Assessment to determine areas of growth for youth transitioning to adulthood.
 One on one support and group workshops are developed to aid youth in skills such as changing a tire, grocery shopping, meal prep, personal care, home repair, etc. LSE workshops empower young people to live healthy and independent lives.